elgw/deconwolf/USAGE.md

 - The axial size of the pixels in the image, i.e. distance between the images/planes.

-For example: one of our 100x objectives has NA = 1.45, ni = 1.515.
-At
-the given magnification that gives us image pixel of size 130 nm.
+For example: one of our microscopes has a 100x objectives with NA = 1.45, ni = 1.515 and pixel size is 130 nm.
 The distance between planes was set to 250 nm.
 To generate a PSF with this information (we will call it `PSF_dapi.tif`) the following command can be used:

 ``` shell
 dw_bw --resxy 130 --resz 250 --lambda 461 --NA 1.45 --ni 1.515 PSF_dapi.tif